-- The Registrar of Voters, as the chief election officials, have a wide variety of responsibilities from preparing and certifying the official voting list, to ensuring we have fair, accurate and efficient elections.
+- The Registrar of Voters, as the chief election officials, have a wide variety of responsibilities from preparing and certifying the official voting list, to ensure we have fair, accurate, and efficient elections.

 - The Office is governed by Connecticut General Statutes and financially supported by the Municipality.